The average salary for a Financial Planner is $62,970.

 Popular Employer Salaries for Financial Planner

-Popular Skills for Financial Planner
+What Are Popular Skills for Financial Planners?

-Pay by Experience Level for Financial Planner
+What is the Pay by Experience Level for Financial Planners?

 Pay Difference by Location